 Results of a TOEFL test may be required for students applying in Grades 10, 11 or 12.
 Once students have completed the intermediate programme, they will continue to be monitored by the ESL Department.
 This is to make sure progress in language is maintained alongside the increasing demands of the academic curriculum.

-Additional support is always available for these students from the specialist ESL teacher.
+Additional support is always available for these students from the specialist EAL teacher.